 An annual audit will be submitted, as required, to the local authority, including an action plan.
-Any identified weaknesses will be rectified without delay.
+The Trust Board should have oversight of the audit and the lead trustee should work in conjunction with the DSLs to ensure any gaps or areas of concern are addressed.